 firstname.lastname@example.org | 651.272.3991

-Karin Jokela brings her expertise in invertebrate conservation for the benefit of native pollinators, and environmental and biological education, to manage some of Great River Greening’s newer conservation sites, including Old Cedar Avenue Bridge in the Minnesota Valley National Wildlife Refuge, and pollinator research survey at Pilot Knob.
+Karin Jokela brings her enthusiasm for pollinator conservation and environmental education to manage Great River Greening’s projects, including restoration at Old Cedar Avenue Bridge in the Minnesota Valley National Wildlife Refuge, and pollinator surveys at Pilot Knob and Fish Creek.
+She also provides ecological expertise to GRG’s Field Learning for Teens program.

 email@example.com | 651.272.3986